asdfman/linux-shimeji/README.md

 Additions by Vertmo
 ===================
-You can now add multiple Shimejis in the confs folder, and start them using ./launch.sh *shimejiname*
+You can now add multiple Shimejis in the Shimejis folder (add the conf and img folders of the Shimeji inside the Shimejis/*yourshimejiname*), and start them using ./launch.sh *yourshimejiname*

 Changelog
 =========